 As he advances the goal of embedding diversity and inclusion into the organization’s culture, Kim leads a culture and counsel team of twenty-two people to implement change.
 The company has launched employee resource groups for different demographics, including women, African Americans, employees with disabilities, members of the LGBT community, and Hispanic employees.
 These groups create bottom-up efforts around communication, trainings, and advocacy.
-They also surface ideas for the rest of the company, promote diversity of thought, and support inclusion.
+They also surface ideas for the rest of the company, promote diversity of thought, and drive a culture of inclusion.

 Kim’s team recently created an inclusion narrative with leadership input that seeks to engage the company’s executives on why inclusion is important to the future success of the company.
-The narrative allows leaders to tell their own stories about inclusion—but to do so in a way that feels more authentic and cohesive.
-Leaders also put out monthly profiles talking about their own ethical dilemmas with the intent of promoting more transparency to discuss these issues more openly, which will lead to better compliance.
+The narrative allows leaders to tell their own stories about inclusion—but to do so in a way that feels authentic and cohesive.
+Leaders also put out monthly profiles talking about their own ethical dilemmas with the intent of promoting more transparency, discussing these issues openly, which will lead to better compliance.

 All of these programs have had a significant impact.
 Though it may seem counterintuitive, Kim is happy to report an increase in complaints.
-His in-house team—now comprising eight dedicated employees, up from a part-time ad-hoc role—annually investigate more than six hundred complaints from Thermo Fisher Scientific’s employees.
-Kim has also seen complaint type diversification.
-All of this signals increased transparency, trust, and, psychological safety.
+His in-house team—now comprising eight dedicated employees, up from a part-time ad-hoc role—annually investigates more than 600 complaints from Thermo Fisher Scientific’s employees.
+Kim has also seen complaint-type diversification.
+All of this signals increased transparency, trust, and psychological safety.
 Looking at the bottom line, increased internal responsiveness correlates to decreased external complaints.
 The resulting legal cost reductions mean millions in savings, with mitigation of risk to boot.

 —Brad Newman, Partner, Paul Hastings LLP